-How Does a Slow Economy Affect My Investing Strategy?
+How Does a Slow Economy Affect My Investment Strategy?

 When you are faced with a slowing economy, you may be wondering what your investing strategy should be.
 It can be tempting to pull your money out of the stock market completely and you may want to stop putting money in the stock market altogether.
-However, it is important to continue to invest, and not be scared of a slower or down economy.
+However, it is important to continue to invest, and not be scared off by a slower economy, also called a bear market.

-In a bear market (or a slow market), it is important to really understand your investments.
+In a bear market, it is important to really understand your investments.
 Take time to talk to your financial planner about the types of stocks you are investing in and the risks associated with each.
-Be prepared to stay put, your stocks may continue to drop, but they will go back up, you just need to wait patiently for the economy to turn around again.
+Be prepared to keep your money where it is.
+And don't panic if your stocks may continue to drop.
+The stock market is cyclical and most of the time, they will go back up.

-While having a good idea of how your stocks are doing over time is important, it may not be helpful to check the value every day, and obsess over what is happening.
+While having a general idea of how your investment portfolio is doing, it may not be helpful to check the value every day and obsess over its value.
 When you invest in the stock market, you need to remember that you have to ride out the tough times in order to come out ahead.

-While you continue to invest during a slow economy, it is a good time assess your current financial habits and make adjustments as needed.
-A slow economy teaches the importance of good financial habits.
-The slow economy may end up helping you by helping you form better financial habits.
+If you find yourself in a slow economy, it can also be a good time to assess your current financial habits and your budget and make adjustments as needed.
+A slow economy highlights the importance of good financial habits.
+Think of it this way: A slow economy may end up actually helping you by helping you form better financial habits.

 When the economy – and the stock market – begins to trend upward again, be sure to continue to be vigilant about your finances and investment portfolio, and to remember the financial lessons you learned.